zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Francesca says that she wants Eddie to come out so she can see  the dress shirt and how it fits.
 A “dress shirt” is a nice men’s shirt, som ething that you would wear for work in an office, something a little more fo rmal, usually with buttons down the front.
 The verb “to fit,” when we’re talki ng about clothing, means to be the right size for your body.
 So if someone says, “These  pants don’t fit, they’re too small,” what they are saying is the pants are not ri ght for me, I can’t wear them, they’re not the right size – because I’m so fat, yo u see!
 “Fit” has a couple of different meanings in English; take a look at our Le arning Guide for some additional explanations.

 Eddie says, “The first one didn’t fit at all.”
 It didn ’t fit him; it wasn’t the right size for him.
 He says, “The sleeves were too short and it was too form fitting.”
 The “sleeve” is the part of the shirt that covers your arms, fr om your shoulder to, usually, your wrist, right above your hand.
 Sometimes, i f it’s a “short-sleeve shirt,” the sleeve only goes down to right above your elb ow.
 He says the shirt is too form fitting.
-Something that is “too form fitti ng” means it’s too tight; it fits against your body too closely, usually showing the shape of yo ur body better.
+Something that is “too form fitti ng” means it’s too tight; it fits against your body too closely, usually showing the shape of your body better.
 But if you don’t have a body that is in good shape, well , you really don’t want anyone to see it, so form fitting is a bad thing if you  don’t have a good body, and a good thing if you do.
 Eddie says, “I like my shirts to be on the roomy side.”
 “Roomy” means lots of extra space, big.
 The expression “to be on the (something) side,” in this case “on the roomy side,” means to be a little bit (this particular adjective), so a little bit roomy – a little bit on the roomy side.
 You could say, “That car is a little bit on the expensive side, ” meaning it’s too

  expensive.
 Eddie says to Francesca, “I’m trying on the secon d one.”
 “To try on” means to put, in this case, a piece of clothing on you to see if you like it or not.